-- Credible, rich, engaging texts from a range of genres are the key driver for the English Curriculum, which promote a love of reading and act as excellent models for language, cultural broadening and confidence. - Children become fluent and age appropriate readers across Early Years and Key Stage 1 to enable them to access and comprehend all that Key Stage 2 has to offer, including the continued development of a growing vocabulary. - Children reach the expected standard in Year 1 phonics with word reading fluency being the primary driver of the Year 1 Reading Curriculum, enabling them to gain greater comprehension skills across Year 2 and beyond.
+- Credible, rich, engaging texts from a range of genres are the key driver for the English Curriculum, which promote a love of reading and act as excellent models for language, cultural broadening and confidence. - Children become fluent and age appropriate readers across Early Years and Key Stage 1 to enable them to access and comprehend all that Key Stage 2 has to offer, including the continued development of a growing vocabulary. - With few exceptions, all children reach the expected standard in year 1 phonics, with word reading fluency being the primary driver of the year 1 reading curriculum so they are ready to gain greater reading comprehension skills as their decoding secures.